blade-lang/blade-docs/docs/standard/http.markdown

 {:#HttpResponse_HttpResponse_body} _HttpResponse._**body**
-: The content of the HTTP response
+: The content of the HTTP response as bytes

 #### class HttpResponse methods